peterjaap/asciidoc-bdd/README.md

 It will then create a repository called `todolist` in the given repositories path and create commits and tags based on the `bdd-` attributes.
 The following rules apply;

 1. When it encounters a number of consecutive identical commit messages, these files will be commited under the same commit;
-2. When it encounters a number of consecutive identical tags, a tag will be generated for the last commit.
+2. When it encounters a number of consecutive identical tags, a tag will be generated for the last commit;
+3. The default git command is `add`.
+If you want to remove a file from the Git repo, use `bdd-action=rm`.

 Output: